 The Virginia results “made it clear that the Democrat-controlled (legislative redistricting commission) may have been unwilling to risk attempting an 8-0 map,” Harris said.

-From the early 1970s until the early 1990s, the 1st District pulled together portions of Southern Maryland and the Eastern Shore.
+For decades until the early 2000s, the 1st District pulled together portions of Southern Maryland and the Eastern Shore.
 Some Anne Arundel County residents testified at redistricting hearings this year that their communities should be included in an Eastern Shore district, due to mutual interests involving the Chesapeake Bay and the Bay Bridge.

 Incumbents largely get their wishes